How to Open Doors with Lobbying as a Fintech Company?

 According to Ussal, tech start-ups and companies should engage in lobbying as soon as they can, mainly if they use novel business models or innovative technologies.
 Explaining business models to regulators and government officials can save tech entrepreneurs from overregulation, fines, and even lawsuits, especially if the policymakers are not familiar with the business or technology dynamics.

-Please check out our episode recording to learn more about the art of lobbying (38 mins.) and its significance for tech companies, especially the ones active in regulated spaces such as Fintech or Healthtech.
+Please check out our episode recording (38 mins.) to learn more about the art of lobbying and its significance for tech companies, especially those active in regulated spaces such as Fintech or Healthtech.

 Ussal additionally revealed his tips for becoming a lobbyist and his tech trend predictions for 2024.
 Don’t miss this unique episode!